-(D) Assignment of Cases Following Recusal
+(D) Assignment of Cases Following Recusal.

 - (1) General.
 When necessary or proper a judge may recuse or disqualify himself or herself from a particular case by written entry and shall notify the Common Pleas Assignment Commissioner of such recusal.
-Following recusal or disqualification, the case shall be reassigned by lotto the remaining judges of the division pursuant to Sup R. 36.016 (C). - (2) Request for Visiting Judge.
-In any case in which the Administrative Judge reasonably believes based on all circumstances that no judge of the Court should hear the case, the Administrative Judge may request a visiting judge be assigned.

-(E) New Trials.

-When a new trial is ordered, for any reason, either by the judge who originally tried the case or by a reviewing Court, the case, for purposes of such new trial, shall be reassigned by lot in accordance with the system authorized by Paragraph A hereof.
-When a case has once been tried, and for any reason a retrial is required, said case shall be given preference in the setting of cases for trial.

-(F) Consolidation and Separate Trials.
+Following recusal or disqualification, the Administrative Judge shall randomly reassign the case. - (2) Request for Visiting Judge.
+In any case in which the administrative judge reasonably believes based on all circumstances that no judge of the court should hear the case, the administrative judge may request a visiting judge be assigned. - (E) New Trials.
+When a new trial is ordered, for any reason, either by the judge who originally tried the case or by a reviewing court, the case, for purposes of such new trial, shall return to the originally assigned judge who shall decide, at their own discretion, whether to hear the retrial or have the case reassigned by lot in accordance with the system authorized by Paragraph A hereof.
+When a case has once been tried, and for any reason a retrial is required, said case shall be given preference in the setting of cases for trial. - (F) Consolidation and Separate Trials.
 Unless otherwise agreed by the judges involved, Civil Rule 42 motions to consolidate shall be heard by the judge to whom the lowest numbered case is assigned and, if granted, the consolidated cases shall be assigned to that judge.
 The case(s) assigned to the judge granting the motion to consolidate shall be known as the SOURCE case(s).
 The case into which the SOURCE case(s) is/are to be consolidated shall be known as the TARGET case.
 After consolidation is ordered, the random assignment by lot of civil cases shall be adjusted to preserve the equitable distribution of civil cases among the judges.
-All filings by the Clerk of Court's Office post consolidation on the SOURCE case(s) shall be docketed exclusively under the TARGET case.

-(G) Capital Cases.
+All filings received by the Clerk of Court's Office post consolidation on the SOURCE case(s) shall be docketed exclusively under the TARGET case. - (G) Capital Cases.
 A separate assignment by lot shall be made for capital cases (death penalty offenses) to a judge of the General Division who is qualified to hear the case, pursuant to Sup.
 R. 36.013.
 Such assignments shall be made by lot from a pool consisting of each General Division judge eligible to hear the case.
 Upon receipt of such criminal case, the name or courtroom number of the assigned judge is removed from the pool.
 Upon the assignment of such criminal case to the second-to-last judge in the pool, the names or courtroom numbers of each judge of the General Division eligible to hear capital cases are added back into the pool.
 In capital cases, the Administrative Judge of the General Division shall appoint one attorney for defendant on the day that the defendant is either arraigned in the Municipal Court or indicted, whichever comes first.
 The judge assigned a capital case will appoint one additional attorney for defendant.